 The question being asked is can it recover?
 What a dumb question, truly.
 Okay, sorry to be blunt, but if we know the likely results why do we still want to discuss the wrong thing.
 At the core of this question is a failure to understand that just because rapid, epic weight loss can happen does not mean it should.

 I get it.
 You tried slow and steady and it didn’t work.
 Then you saw fast and furious and it looked, well, hot and hopeful – you could be half your size in half the time.
 So you tried it, and it worked but it’s not still working.

 Are you in metabolic meltdown (aka Biggest Loser Syndrome)?
 Can you do anything?
 Should you admit defeat?
 Are you destined to be your higher weight – should you just accept that’s where the universe Set You?
 No!

-Let’s go back to the ranch to understand what can happen and what should happen and why the difference is the metabolic challenge contestants now face.
+Let’s go back to the ranch to understand what can happen and what should happen and why the difference is the

 Take a 400 pound sedentary person and put them through daily workouts that a fit person would find challenging, the body gets stressed.
 Add to it crazy schedules, all new foods/combos, and then the fun stuff of lights, camera, action and the sustained stress load on the body that easily diminishes its resources and reserves.